KushGabani/Coursera-Introduction-to-machine-learning/README.md

-# Courera's Course of Machine Learning by Andrew Ng
+# Coursera's Course of Machine Learning by Andrew Ng
 This repository contains all the programming assignments completed while learning the course.
 Below is a brief description of assignments done in each week of the course.

 ## Week 1